 .3 Update sequence number of the individual records in the update.
 Refer to the relevant Product Specification for details on how the sequence numbers are encoded in the update.

 Authentication and Integrity Check.
 If the Product Specification uses data protection and therefore requires the use of digital signatures, the ECDIS should authenticate updates using the applicable procedures.
 In some cases, updates that do not pass the authentication and integrity check should not be applied.
 The user should be informed of any authentication anomalies.
 Update authentication-related messages for the user may be combined or throttled to avoid flooding the user, but should all be logged in the log file (see appendix C-2).

+Data Integrity and Authentication Check.
+All datasets require the use of digital signatures and the ECDIS should authenticate all updates using the applicable procedures.
+Updates that do not pass the authentication check should not be applied.
+The user should be informed of any authentication anomalies (refer to SSE codes).
+Update authentication-related messages for the user may be combined or throttled to avoid flooding the user, but should all be logged in the log file (see appendix C-2).

 Consistency Check.
 The mariner should be warned of any previous updates which have not been successfully applied.